diosvo/diosvo/README.md

-👋 Hi, I’m @diosvo from 🇻🇳
+🇻🇳 I'm Dios Vo, from the VN and currently live in Ho Chi Minh City.

-⚡ Team Management project is coming soon...
+💼 I work on all things dev TMA Solutions.

-🚀 02#1
+⚡️ I recently built Boroteam Management - a website for all members of the team to be able to see valuable "things"

-👨‍💻 The best never rest
+🏀 Enjoy playing basketball - 🎽 #5

-🏀 DV#5
+💪🏻 The best never rest

 <!---
 diosvo/diosvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.